notcome/Selveskii.me/source/_posts/online-gadgets.md

 Sometimes we need to calculate the hash value of a string, to get the QR code of a string, or to generate icon (.ico) file of a picture.
 It is inconvenient to search them each time.
-Thus, I decided to write my own gadgets library.
-I can improve my frontend skills from this process too.
+Thus, I decided to write an online gadget library.
+This project could also improve my frontend skills.

 <!--more-->

-Here is a list of my gadgets library plan:
+Here is the list of my online gadget library plan:

+##Text encoding

 - Hash generator